Exscientia/physicsml/docs/source/pages/structure/molflux_layer.md

 ## Splitting datasets

 The next stage is splitting the datasets for model evaluation and benchmarking.
 This is done via the ``molflux.splits`` module
-(see docs here (TODO: LINK)).
+(see docs [here](https://exscientia.github.io/molflux/pages/splits/intro.html)).
 If you already have pre-specified splits for your datasets, then you do not have to worry about this.

 ## Model building